South Carolina SC Santee Indians

 • The Santee first encountered Europeans in the 1660s when a Spanish explorer sailed up the Santee River.

-• Fought with the British against the North Carolina Tuscarora in the Tuscarora Wars during 1711.
+• The tribe fought with the British against the North Carolina Tuscarora in the Tuscarora Wars during 1711.

 • From 1715 to 1716, they fought with other tribes against the British in the Yemassee War and were defeated.

-• Attacked by coastal tribes in 1716, possibly the Cusabo, who attempted to remove them on behalf of the colonists.
+• The tribe was attacked by coastal tribes in 1716, possibly the Cusabo, who attempted to remove them on behalf of the colonists.
 Many Santee were captured and sent to the West Indies as slaves.
-Remaining Santee fled to Hickerau, the spiritual place of the Santee, located around present-day Elloree.
+Remaining Santee fled to Hickerau, the spiritual place of the Santee, located near present-day Elloree.

 • Many Santee moved to Oklahoma in 1853 as part of the Catawba.
 Some remained in South Carolina.